John Matuszak: Early life

 John Daniel Matuszak was born on October 25, 1950, in Milwaukee, Wisconsin, to Audrey and Marvin Matuszak.
 He had two brothers, but both died of cystic fibrosis at young ages.
 One of his sisters also had the disease.
 The family moved from downtown Milwaukee to Oak Creek, Wisconsin, where Matuszak's classmates ridiculed him as a gawky beanpole.
 Their disrespect motivated Matuszak to develop into a muscular young man, and he became the Wisconsin Class A state champion in the shot put with a throw of 58 ft 11 in.
 Matuszak was always big for his age, which became an advantage as a defensive lineman in football.
 He attended Oak Creek High School.

-After a freshman year playing football at Iowa Central Community College in Iowa, Matuszak was recruited to the University of Missouri by Dan Devine.
+After playing football at Iowa Central Community College in Iowa as a freshman, Matuszak was recruited to the University of Missouri by Dan Devine.
 Matuszak enrolled at Mizzou for his sophomore year of college, where he played one season of football for the Tigers as a tight end.
 Matuszak did not see much playing time at Mizzou because the starting tight end was an excellent blocker.
 With Dan Devine leaving Missouri for the Green Bay Packers that same year, Matuszak no longer had a spot on the team, and his scholarship was revoked by new coach Al Onofrio.

 Matuszak subsequently transferred to the University of Tampa, where he moved back to his natural position on the defensive line and quickly became the defensive star of the Tampa Spartans football team.
 Matuszak was selected to the All-American Team in 1972.
 He was also a member of the Sigma Phi Epsilon fraternity.

 In Matuszak's last college football game, Tampa defeated Kent State 21–18 in the Tangerine Bowl.
 Kent State's standouts included future Hall of Fame linebacker Jack Lambert and Gary Pinkel, who coached Missouri from 2001 to 2015.
 Another Golden Flashes senior, future seven-time national championship coach Nick Saban, suffered a season-ending injury in October.
 Kent State's coach was Don James, who went on to win the 1991 national championship at Washington.

 By the time he became a professional athlete, Matuszak stood 6 ft 8 in and weighed over 280 lb.